nextflow-io/training/docs/basic_training/operators.md

 !!! question "Exercise"

-    Try using the tab separation technique on the file `data/meta/regions.tsv`, but print just the first column, and remove the header.
+    Use the tab separation technique on the file `data/meta/regions.tsv`, but print just the first column, and remove the header.

     ??? solution